beric7/styleGAN2_infrastructure/Training_our_version/README.md

 * We use shell scripts
 * We explicity show how to resume training for fine-tuning
+* We are 99% sure that we did not alter the code in any way outside of the parameters we chose for the ***train.py*** file, this is another reason we have included *our* version of the repo.

+# Original
 ## StyleGAN2-ADA &mdash; Official PyTorch implementation

 ![Teaser image](./docs/stylegan2-ada-teaser-1024x252.png)